PostHog/posthog.com/contents/tutorials/multiple-environments.md

 ### Feature flags with multiple projects

-Development and staging environments help test feature flags, but you must recreate the flags in each project to use them in separate environments.
+Testing feature flags in development and staging environments ensures they are working properly, but you must recreate the flags in each project to use them in separate environments.

 Luckily, creating a new flag is relatively simple.
-Make sure to use the same flag keys and variants between the projects, and they work the same.
+Make sure to use the same flag keys and variants between the projects, and the flag behaves the same.
 You also don’t have to worry about rollout percentages for test or staging environments (you can roll out to everyone on your team).

 *We’re also gathering feedback on how to use feature flags with multiple projects.
 Leave your support and feedback in [the issue here](https://github.com/PostHog/posthog/issues/13160).*